ginkgobioworks/react-json-schema-form-builder/docs/Mods.md

 It can hold any number of keys pointing to specific values.
 One common example is `parameters.default`, which stores the default value specified by the builder for this `FormInput`.

+## Tooltips and Labels

+By passing in alternative text to the `tooltipDescriptions` object of the `mods` prop, the text for various tooltips in the Form Builder can be customized:

+- `add` - The tooltip when hovering over the button to add a new element/section.
+- `cardObjectName` - The tooltip for the "Object Name" field for a form element.
+- `cardDisplayName` - The tooltip for the "Display Name" field for a form element.
+- `cardDescription` - The tooltip for the "Description" field for a form element.
+- `cardInputType` - The tooltip for the "Input Type" field for a form element.
+- `cardSectionObjectName` - The tooltip for the "Object Name" field for a form section.
+- `cardSectionDisplayName` - The tooltip for the "Display Name" field for a form section.
+- `cardSectionDescription` - The tooltip for the "Description" field for a form section.

+The text for the labels of a few of the inputs in the Form Builder can similarly be customized by specifying a `labels` object of `mods`.

+- `formNameLabel` - The label for the input for the name/title of the entire form.
+- `formDescriptionLabel` - The lable for the input for the description of the entire form.